Landless People's Movement (Namibia)

 The Landless People's Movement (LPM) is a political party in Namibia.
 It is led by former deputy Minister of lands and resettlement Bernadus Swartbooi, who serves as its President and chief change campaigner, and Henny Seibeb, the party's deputy leader.
 The party has four seats in parliament, which are occupied by the Party's President, Bernadus Swartbooi, Mootu Utaara, Isaacks Edison and Seibeb Henry.

 History

-The Landless People's Movement was formed after Bernadus Swartbooi, deputy minister of land reform, was fired by the late former President Hage Geingob in December 2016 after refusing to apologise to then Land Reform Minister Utoni Nujoma, whom he accused of resettling people from other regions into the south of the country ahead of the Nama.
+The Landless People's Movement was formed after Bernadus Swartbooi, deputy minister of land reform, who was fired by President Hage Geingob in December 2016 after refusing to apologise to Land Reform Minister Utoni Nujoma, whom he had accused of resettling people from other regions into the south of the country ahead of the Nama.

 Policies

-Swartbooi has been a vocal advocate of land restitution and restorative justice for landless Namibians who were dispossessed of their land, including indigenous communities.
+Swartbooi has been a vocal advocate of land restitution and restorative justice for landless Namibians, including indigenous communities, who were dispossessed of their land.
 The party's youth wing is the LPM Youth and Student Command Element.